hcigroupkonstanz/Colibri/colibri-unity/README.md

 - Enter the URL of your (shared) [server](../colibri-server).
 A public test server can be found at `colibri.hci.uni-konstanz.de` (beware of network latency!)
 - Choose a unique *app name*.
 Though a server supports multiple clients, data is only synchronized between clients with identical *app names*!
+- To adjust the Colibri Configuration you can reopen the window in Unity under "Window" -> "Colibri Configuration"
-- All changes are saved to `Resources/ColibriConfig` - adjust this file in case you want to adjust something
+- All changes are saved to `Resources/ColibriConfig`

 ## Samples